Overview

 - Localised neck or shoulder muscle pain

-- Whiplash-associated muscular tension
+- Whiplash related muscular tension

 - Headaches linked to neck muscle tightness

-- Restricted movement due to muscle spasm
+- Restricted neck movement caused by muscle spasm

-What is a Trigger Point Injection?
+What is a trigger point injection

 What to expect during the procedure

-- The skin is cleaned and the area is prepared.
+- The skin is cleaned and prepared

-- The needle is removed and gentle pressure is applied.
+- The needle is removed and gentle pressure is applied

 After the procedure

-- Many people notice improved movement and reduced tightness shortly after treatment.
+- Many people notice improved movement and reduced tightness shortly after treatment

-- Gentle stretching and heat may help maintain the benefits.
+- Gentle stretching and heat may help maintain the benefits

-- Normal activities can usually be resumed the same day.
+- Normal activities can usually be resumed the same day

-- Your consultant may recommend physiotherapy to support long-term improvement.
+- Your consultant may recommend physiotherapy to support long term improvement

 Benefits